phenriq694/base_de_conhecimento/typescript/nodejs/2. Code Styling/Prettier/Prettier Configuration.md

   }
 }
 ```
-3. Create a config file for Prettier in the root folder called 'prettier.config.js', and add the followign code:
+3. Create a config file for Prettier in the root folder called 'prettier.config.js', and add the following code:
 ```javascript
 module.exports = {
   singleQuote: true,